The Parable of The Fossil

 The child frowned.

 “Yes,” said her mother.
 “Because it is very old now.
-What once hid became trapped.”
+What once hid itself eventually became trapped.”

-The little girl looked at the fossil again.
+The little girl looked down at the fossil again.

 “Why did it need to hide?”